ethereum/ethereum-org-website/src/content/eth2/get-involved/index.md

 # Get involved in Eth2

-<Subtitle>Eth2, like Ethereum, is a community-driven effort.
-Take a look to see how you can contribute to the Eth2 effort.</Subtitle>
+Eth2, like Ethereum, is a community-driven effort.
+Take a look to see how you can contribute to the Eth2 effort.
 At this stage, most of the ways to help out with Eth2 are quite technical.
 That's because we're in the pre-Phase 0 test phase.
-There'll be more opportunities to get involved with Eth2 as we get further along [the roadmap](/en/eth2/roadmap/).
+There'll be more opportunities to get involved with Eth2 as we get further along [the roadmap](/en/eth2/roadmap/)

 ## Go bug hunting 🐛 {#go-bug-hunting}